splightplatform/splight-cli/README.md

 * Pull or download a component

-  For downloading an existing component in *Splight HUB* you can use
+  For downloading an existing component in *Splight Hub* you can use
   ```bash
   splightcli component pull <component_type> <name> <version>
   ```